Technical geography: Emergence of critical geography

 Yi-Fu Tuan, geographer who foregrounded the importance of language in the making of place.

-In Cave's discussion of technical geography in Geography Reformed (1749), critical geography was considered an important part of the process within geography to correct errors on maps and other products to improve models of the world.
+In Cave's discussion of technical geography in Geography Reformed (1749), critical geography was considered an important part of correcting errors in maps and other products to improve models of the world.
 In the 1970s, critical geography took on the framework of critical theory and Marxist philosophy, and became an umbrella uniting various theoretical frameworks in geography, including Marxist geography, feminist geography, and radical geography (a branch of geography that advocates that geographic research should focus on social issues transforming society).
 These frameworks were advanced mostly by human geographers, leading to an observed gap between human and physical geographers.
 In response to the ideas and philosophies advanced during the quantitative revolution, particularly positivism and the emphasis on quantitative methods, the term critical geography was applied to ideological and theoretical criticisms of the methods and ideas of technical geographers.
 Other geographers, such as Yi-Fu Tuan, criticized the quantitative geography for moving away from the abstract, unquantifiable aspects of place that are essential to the understanding of geography.

-In the history of geography since the quantitative revolution, theorists from critical geography are often viewed as in direct confrontation with those of technical and quantitative geography.
+In the history of geography since the quantitative revolution, theorists from critical geography are often viewed as in confrontation with those of technical and quantitative geography.
 Some, such as Peter Gould, argued that these criticisms were largely due to the difficulty in learning the emerging novel technologies.
 Some geographers, including Stewart Fotheringham, argue that many of the early criticisms of quantitative methods have been addressed with advances in technology, and persist due to ignorance of quantitative geography.
 Geographer William Graf noted that some physical geographers suspect several of the philosophies underlying critical geography are "fundamentally anti-scientific".